The initial finds record is a product of finds processing.

-A system for classifying and recording material types is shown in the Materials word list , which is offered as a universal terminology that will enable access to finds records for all projects that utilise this toolkit.
+A system for classifying and recording material types is shown in the Materials Word List, which is offered as a universal terminology that will enable access to finds records for all projects using this Toolkit.
 Use of the terms in the list is recommended by the CIfA Special Interest Group for Finds, the CIfA Special Interest Group for Archaeological Archives and the Society for Museum Archaeology.
 There are other thesauri of material types (see References and resources), developed principally for use with objects that have not all been collected archaeologically, and therefore not always structured in the most helpful ways.
-The list presented here was developed in consultation with FISH (Forum on Information Standards in Heritage) and will form the basis of an established thesaurus of archaeological material types within the FISH terminological sequence.
+The word list presented here was developed in consultation with FISH (Forum on Information Standards in Heritage) and will form the basis of an established thesaurus of archaeological materials within the FISH terminological sequence.

-The list is structured hierarchically, dividing materials into Material class, Material category and Material type.
-A more precise classification of Material type would be Material detail (eg Stone – Chalk; Pottery – Earthenware; Wood – Oak).
-Different specialists will have different terms for this subdivision, or more detailed levels such as pottery ware type, and such variants are not set out here.
+The list is structured hierarchically, dividing materials into Material Class, Object Class and Material Type.
+A more precise classification of Material Type would be Material Detail (eg Stone – Chalk; Pottery – Earthenware; Wood – Oak).
+Different specialists will have different terms for these subdivisions, or more detailed levels, such as pottery ware type, and such variants are not set out here.
 That level of detail will usually be determined by specialists at appraisal or analysis.